jean-t86/kotlin-coroutines/README.md

 ### runBlocking

-runBlocking is another coroutine builder.
-It's idiomatic use case is to act as an adapter to wrap either a `main()` or unit test function's code as a coroutine.
+`runBlocking` is another coroutine builder.
+Its idiomatic use case is to act as an adapter to wrap either a `main()` or unit test function's code as a coroutine.

-Code within a runBlocking coroutine will block the thread on which it is executing, i.e. suspending functions will block instead of suspend the coroutine's execution.
+Code within a `runBlocking` coroutine will block the thread on which it is executing until all coroutines within `runBlocking` completes, i.e. suspending functions will act as regular function calls.

+However, `runBlocking` contains a nested coroutine, the suspending function will suspend and not block.

 ```kotlin
 fun main() = runBlocking<Unit> {